 Throughout the beginning of the planning process in 2011, and since the plan’s approval, the NPS has conducted education and outreach and deer and vegetation monitoring efforts.
 These will continue through 2023 and subsequent years.

-Three phases of deer reduction are planned for Fire Island National Seashore received 3 years of funding from 2019-2021 to aid with the initial implementation of deer reduction.
+Fire Island National Seashore received 3 years of funding from 2019-2021 to aid with the initial implementation of deer reduction.
 The first year of the deer population reduction program occurred at the William Floyd Estate in February through March of 2019.
-The second phase occurred in winter 2020 at the William Floyd Estate and on federal lands on Fire Island in February through March 2020.
+The second year occurred at the William Floyd Estate and on federal lands on Fire Island in February through March 2020.
 The third occurred at the William Floyd Estate and on federal lands on Fire Island in February through March 2021.
 FIIS funded the fourth and fifth year which again occurred at the William Floyd Estate and on federal lands on Fire Island in February/March 2022 and 2023.

 Where will management actions occur?